Antetokounmpo has triple-double as Bucks crush Heat 124-86

+MILWAUKEE (AP) — Held well below his season scoring average, Giannis Antetokounmpo found other ways to help the Milwaukee Bucks win.

-MILWAUKEE (AP) — Giannis Antetokounmpo had 12 points, 10 rebounds and 10 assists in his fourth triple-double of the season, and the Milwaukee Bucks cruised past the Miami Heat 124-86 on Tuesday night.
+Antetokounmpo had 12 points, 10 rebounds and 10 assists in his fourth triple-double of the season, and the Bucks cruised past the Miami Heat 124-86 on Tuesday night.

+Antetokounmpo, who averages nearly 27 points, took just nine shots as the Bucks benefited from having seven players score in double figures.

+“He didn’t need to (score),” Heat coach Erik Spoelstra said.
+“He read the game and saw that everybody else was going off and he didn’t get in the way.”

 Justise Winslow and Hassan Whiteside had 19 points apiece for Miami, which fell to 21-21.